alainivars/drf-microservice/README.md

 [![PyPi wheel](https://pypip.in/wheel/drf-microservice/badge.svg)](https://pypi.python.org/pypi/drf-microservice/)

-# drf-microservice
+# About drf-microservice Cookiescutter
-A DRF microservice

-An API skeleton ready to use, Cookiescutter generate it, you will add your endpoints, tests it, package it and validate it on stage and deploy it.
+drf-microservice is a ready-to-use API skeleton, Cookiescutter generates it, add your endpoints, test it, package it, validate it on stage and deploy it.
-That look like simple and it's.
-I was tired to re-invent the weel all the time and now it's done.
+It sounds simple and it is.
 Something disturb you in the code?
 Don't hesitate to submit a pull request and contribute.

 ### Releases Notes
     - 0.6.0: total refactoring for add cookiecutter
     - 0.5.2: fix depencies security alert
     - 0.5.1: fix some document presentation on github and pypi